 Let’s get to these fish foil packets!
 The whole meal comes together in just 25 minutes, so it’s perfect for an easy weeknight dinner.

 - Add veggies to fish foil packets.
 Top fish with pepper, onion, corn, and tomatoes.
-Drizzle with olive oil and season with salt and pepper.
+Drizzle with remaining olive oil and season with sea salt and black pepper.

 - Grill your bread if using it as a side dish.

 Yes, grilling tilapia in foil is a great way to ensure your fish doesn’t fall through the grill grates.
 It’s also easy and keeps it nice and flaky without drying it out.